BreezeChMS/mainsail-ui/docs/docs/development/add-icons.md

 ## Follow the Steps

-If you need to an icon to the `mainsail-ui` icon set, follow the steps below.
+If you need to add an icon (or icons) to the `mainsail-ui` icon set, follow the steps below.

 1. Add your icon svg from figma to the `src/assets/icons/your-new-icon.svg` folder.
     -   This folder contains all original icon source files